If you’re seeking Flat Belly Diet reviews, you’ve landed on the right page.

 Flat Belly Diet Recipes

-The 1,600 per day calorie allowance is relatively standard, but with this diet you are allowed foods not often permitted on weight loss plans.
+The 1,600 per day calorie allowance is relatively standard.
+However, the Flat Belly Diet allows some foods not often permitted on other weight loss plans.

 Along with the diet and recipes, the Flat Belly Diet Book contains a selection of fast food recommendations.
 You will also find useful lifestyle tips and advice aimed at helping you change the way you eat.